Maqsood007/AssignmentApp/README.md

 **Jetpack Navigation**
 It was always hard to make custom fragment transaction.
 New navigationAPI's are easy to use and navigation, deep links, passing argument made very easy.

-**Launcher Icon - Had fun**
+**Had fun**
 As i was instructed to assume build is were going to production.
+I have tried my best to handle edge cases.
-I have added a custom launcher icon,
+- I have added a custom launcher icon.
+- Added no internet connection alert dialog.
+- Handled shortly API's error cases and shown alert dialog for better UI/UX.
+- Restricted user to avoid taping again and again if one API's call is in progress.
+- Added a progress bar while shortening APi call to notify user.

 # Reference Resources